avigad/mathematics_in_lean_source/source/introduction.rst

 Another thing that distinguishes *Mathematics in Lean* from *Theorem Proving in Lean* is that here we place a much greater emphasis on the use of *tactics*.
-Given that were are trying to build complex expressions, Lean offers two ways of going about it: we can write down the expressions themselves
+Given that we are trying to build complex expressions, Lean offers two ways of going about it: we can write down the expressions themselves
 (that is, suitable text descriptions thereof),